getsolus/solus-site.github.io/content/blog/2017/03/2017-03-05-this-week-in-solus-install-41/index.md

 ## Help Center

 Last week we rolled out our new Help Center, which replaces our old MediaWiki with a centralized, more user-friendly and mobile-friendly venue for documentation.
-Moving to our own Help Center gives us the added benefit of being able to easily crowdsource documentation via our [help-center-docs](https://github.com/solus-project/help-center-docs).
+Moving to our own Help Center gives us the added benefit of being able to easily crowdsource documentation via our [Help Center](https://help.getsol.us).
 Since rolling out the Help Center, we've gotten a lot of feedback and contributions, and rolled out additional functionality to bring it up to par with our old wiki, such as a Table of Contents.

 In the near future, we'll be rolling out an update to introduce "breadcrumb" navigation, so you can easily find your way back to various categories from the article you're viewing.
 Expanding on that, with the next major update (and redesign) of the Solus website, enabling a multi-lingual experience will be easier than ever!